 |Dominican Republic||Punta Cana|

 |Korea, Republic of||Seoul|

 |Saudi Arabia||Riyadh, Jeddah|

-|South Africa||Cape Town, Johannesburg|
+|South Africa||Cape Town, Durban, Johannesburg|

-|BA flights departing from the UK which require disinsection|
+|BA Flights departing from the UK which require disinsection|

 |Flights to:||Flights arriving at:|